All Episodes

 It's coming up in three weeks.

-And and there's nothing normal about this.
+And there's nothing normal about this.

 It's just so crazy.

-I mean, all these lawsuits, all these last minute changes to election laws, you know, all these admonitions that, well, it may take us weeks to count the ballots.
+I mean, all these lawsuits, all these last-minute changes to election laws, you know, all these admonitions that, well, it may take us weeks to count the ballots.

-What they say they're going to do matters.
+Their stated principles here, what they say they're going to do matters.

 They're going to pack the courts, believe them.